DS-X1/ClickThatButton-ClickTracker/README.md

 # Installation
 pip install requests-html

-Download the python file then run it
+Download the python file then run it.
-It runs till it is exited.
+It runs till it's terminated/stopped.